 To each their own, of course, but my partner and I don’t typically offer up a ton of details about our bathroom routines.
 I mean, we’ve lived together for over 10 years now, so it’s not like there’s a ton of secrets left, but still we don’t, like, make it a point to discuss them over dinner.

 how many trips I’m taking to the bathroom.
 Romance is not dead, guys.
 Not even a little bit.
 I’m Not Used To My Growing Belly

 I know it’s part of the process but, at the same time, it happened to fast that it’s hard to get used to.
-If we’re being completely honest, I will probably never be used to the belly.
-It’s surreal and strange and awkward and it’s always bumping into things.
+If we’re being completely honest, I will probably

+It’s surreal and strange and awkward and it’s always bumping into things. never be used to the belly.
 This Would Probably Be A Good Time For Us To Go Out

 Of course, the fact that we already have 2 year old complicates that a little bit, but it’s only going to get more complicated.
 Once the third trimester hits, I can’t promise I’ll really be up for dressing up or, you know, putting on shoes.
 If we’re looking even further out, the baby’s arrival is going to make it tough, too.
 So, not to be dramatic, but the next couple weeks are pretty much our

 last chance for a date night until our kids go to college.
 I Still Appreciate All The Extra Help And Support

 he’s doing more chores or cooking or picking up the food I’m craving without even being asked, although all of those are great.
 I mean how he’s literally moving furniture up stairs and installing cabinets and doing big picture things, too.
 It’s like he’s nesting by proximity, and I love him for it.
 I’m Still Excited

 meeting our baby together.
 I feel thankful that he's helped me get this far, and grateful (in advance) that I can count by him sticking by my side during the next steps, too.